 Hybrid symposium on gender-equitable language with Dr. Monique Ritter

-The symposium was introduced by inspiring keynotes, starting with a contribution by Ioanna M. Menhard and Dr. Monique Ritter (HSZG, TRAWOS Institute), who elaborated on the background to the event and the political positioning of social work.
+The symposium was introduced by inspiring keynotes, starting with a contribution by Dr. Ioanna M. Menhard and Dr. Monique Ritter (HSZG, TRAWOS Institute), who elaborated on the background to the event and the political positioning of social work.
 This was followed by a number of workshops.
 In the final round, the participants formulated clear demands for politicians: the realities of marginalized groups must be taken seriously, and professionalism and democratic discourse must be strengthened.

 The symposium made it clear that language is a central component of inclusion and justice and that social work will continue to stand up for its promotion in the future.